Bayesian Perspective for Orientation Determination in Cryo-EM with Application to Structural Heterogeneity Analysis: Problem formulation and the MMSE orientation estimator

-Note that $g$ has the prior distribution $\Lambda$.
-Applying the Bayes' law, the posterior distribution of $g$ given $y$ is
+In the following presentation, we focus on independent and identically distributed Gaussian noise with $\Sigma = \sigma^2 I_{d \times d}$.
+These noise statistics are commonly employed in modern software tools~\cite{kimanius2021new}.
+While the proposed framework can incorporate more advanced noise models, we restrict attention to this case for clarity of presentation and to simplify the theoretical analysis.

-\paragraph{The MAP estimator.} Recalling the maximum cross-correlation method we mentioned earlier, we now connect it with our mathematical model \eqref{eq:model_simpler} and introduce the corresponding MAP estimator.
-Assume, in this explicit model with $\mathsf{G}=\s{SO}(3)$, $\Lambda$ is the uniform distribution and all $\tilde\tau_i$'s are equal to $\tilde\tau$.
-Then, the rotation $g$ that minimizes the distance between the corresponding projected rotated volume $\Pi(g^{-1}\cdot \bar{V})$ and the observation $y$ is exactly the maximum a posteriori (MAP) estimator defined as
+\paragraph{The MLE estimator.} Recalling the maximum cross-correlation method we mentioned earlier, we now connect it with the mathematical model in \eqref{eq:model} and introduce the corresponding MLE estimator.
+The rotation $g$ that minimizes the distance between the corresponding projected rotated volume $\Pi(g \circ \barV)$ and the observation $y$ is exactly the MLE estimator defined as

-where the first equality holds because the denominator in \eqref{eq:posterior_pose} does not depend on $g$, and additionally, $\Lambda$ is the uniform distribution and $\tilde\Sigma=\tilde\tau^2 I_{d\times d}$ for the numerator.
-In absence of the tomographic projection (e.g., in cryo-ET), the MAP estimator further simplifies to
+where the first equality follows from \eqref{eq:liklihood_density}, and the second equality follows from the assumption $\Sigma=\sigma^2 I_{d\times d}$.
+In other words, $\hat{g}_{\s{MLE}}$ maximizes the conditional density \eqref{eq:liklihood_density} over all possible rotations in $\s{SO}(3)$.
+In the absence of the tomographic projection (e.g., in cryo-ET), the MLE estimator further simplifies to

 which corresponds to the rotation $g$ such that the rotated structure maximizes the correlation with~$y$.
-This estimator is also frequently used in cryo-EM, under the assumption that the norm of $\Pi( g^{-1} \cdot \barV)$ is approximately constant for all $g$.
-This estimator can be approximated by performing a search over a pre-defined grid of 3D rotations, selecting the rotation that minimizes the distance between the measurement $y$ and the projected rotated volume $\Pi( g^{-1} \cdot \barV)$.
-This approach forms the basis of standard practices in cryo-EM and cryo-ET.
+This estimator is also frequently used in single-particle cryo-EM, under the assumption that the norm of $\Pi( g \circ \barV)$ is approximately constant for all $g$.
+This estimator can be approximated by performing a search over a pre-defined grid of 3D rotations, selecting the rotation that minimizes the distance between the measurement $y$ and the projected rotated volume $\Pi( g \circ \barV)$.
+This approach forms the basis of standard practices in single-particle cryo-EM and cryo-ET.

+\paragraph{The MAP estimator.} The MAP estimator extends the MLE estimator, by incorporating prior knowledge on the distribution of the rotation in the special group $\s{SO}(3)$, $\der\Lambda(g)$.
+Formally, the MAP estimator is defined as

+where the second equality follows from Bayes' law \eqref{eqn:bayesRule}, and the third equality from independence of the denominator on $g$.
+In other words, $\hat{g}_{\s{MAP}}$ maximizes the posterior density \eqref{eq:posterior_pose} over all possible rotations in $\s{SO}(3)$.
+It can be seen that the MAP estimator $\hat{g}_{\s{MAP}}$ \eqref{eq:mapEstimator} coincide with the MLE estimator $\hat{g}_{\s{MLE}}$ \eqref{eq:mlEstimator} when the prior distribution $\der\Lambda(g)$ is uniform over $\s{SO}(3)$.